Dispensaries, Delivery Companies, and Other Ways to Get Weed in DC

-But before you stock up, you should use some of that extra time you have on your hands to read up on DC’s cannabis laws.
+But we’re not quite there yet.
+So until then, use some of that extra pandemic time we all have on our hands to read up on DC’s cannabis laws.
 They’re a bit confusing and you may have some questions, so we compiled a guide with everything you need to know before lighting up in Washington DC.

 So is marijuana legal in DC?